 No megaphone.
 No relentless oversharing of the same dull message.

-Next week I’m going to tell you how you know which kinds of ‘other’ content to include in your feed.
-Stay tuned.
+Next, I’m going to tell you how you know which kinds of ‘other’ content to include in your feed.
+You can read that post here.

 If you need help with this, The Marketing Architect can help you to develop a plan of which content to share on your page to keep it light, bright and entertaining.
 We can even help you to source this content, or find you a social media manager of your very ownsome.
 We’re good like that.
 Get in touch for more information.